codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-ldap.md

 toc: true
 ---

-To configure SSO for LDAP in Codefresh, you need to first create a user on your LDAP server who has permissions to search other users.
+To configure SSO for LDAP in CSDP, you need to first create a user on your LDAP server who has permissions to search other users.
 Usually, this user is an LDAP admin.
 Make sure also that you know the scope of the search, that is, where users to search for are located in the LDAP hierarchy.